 One of the unexpected discoveries of the study indicated female respondents were equally satisfied with both choices of color scheme patterns in the experimental room models.
 These results suggest male hotel guests should be expected to be more demanding regarding colors used in a room interior.

 “It’s an interesting discovery, considering women are known to pay more attention to design,” said Bogicevic.

 The study results are applicable for hotel developers and design teams.
 Guest rooms may offer the same amenities and spatial organization but different color schemes and design styles will have notably gender based appeal.
 Bogicevic recommends that hotels offer variations of design within a single property in order to satisfy the preferences of both sexes.

 “When it comes to real life, the study results together with market segment analysis may help hotels to target their design towards the desired customer groups,” said Bogicevic.
 “As a result, they might find that guests are willing to pay more for the room with their preferred design style and color scheme.”

 Bogicevic plans to pursue a PhD in hospitality, marketing or a related field in the near future and continue on with similar research.
 She would like to spend a few years working with either a hospitality design and development company or with hospitality and healthcare consultants, applying her knowledge to the two fields that intrigue her.

-Next year USF Sarasota-Manatee’s College of Hospitality & Technology Leadership is hosting the 20th Annual Graduate Education & Graduate Student Research Conference on the USF Tampa campus from January 7-9, 2015.
+Next year USF Sarasota-Manatee’s College of Hospitality & Tourism Leadership is hosting the 20th Annual Graduate Education & Graduate Student Research Conference on the USF Tampa campus from January 7-9, 2015.